lattejed/tezos-azure-hsm-signer/README.md

-# WIP -- DO NOT USE -- DRAFT

 # Remote Tezos Signer for Azure Cloud HSM

 This is a remote signer for the Tezos network, enabling bakers to run on Azure's inexpensive cloud HSM offering (Azure Key Vault), aiding in a low-cost and secure baker setup.